KavyaKolavasi1/KavyaKolavasi1/README.md

 * Pursuing a Bachelor of Science in computer science at Oregon State University
 * I am a current sophmore with an expected graduation of 2024
 * With > 4 years of healthcare related experience, my interests include but are not limited to this vast arena
-* I am currently seeking Summer 2024 and Fall 2024 software engineer internships
+* I am currently seeking Winter 2023 and Summer 2024 software engineer internships